jlmelville/sneer/docs/embedding-methods.md

 Due to numerical issues with how the JSE cost function and gradient is calculated, don't expect to get results exactly like ASNE/NeRV when setting `kappa` to its minimum and maximum, but it gets close.

+If you find it confusing that there are two separate parameters with Greek letter names, that do nearly the same thing, but apply to two different embedding methods, you're not alone, but I decided to try and stick with the nomenclature used in the original publications wherever possible, to make comparison with literature results easier.

 #### Console log